Home, Sweet Home (1914 film)

-Home, Sweet Home (1914) is an American silent biographical drama directed by D. W. Griffith.
-It stars Earle Foxe, Henry Walthall and Dorothy Gish.
+Home, Sweet Home is a 1914 American silent biographical drama directed by D. W. Griffith.
+It stars Earle Foxe, Henry Walthall, and Dorothy Gish.

 Plot

 John Howard Payne leaves home and begins a career in the theater.
 Despite encouragement from his mother and girlfriend, Payne begins to lead a dissolute life that leads to ruin and depression.
 In deep despair, he thinks of better days, and writes a song, Home!
-Sweet Home! that later provides inspiration to several others in their own times of need.
+Sweet Home!, that later inspires several others in their own times of need.